katherinemillar02/katherinemillar02/README.md

  ### 👋 Hi there

-● 🌱 I’m currently trying to learn R
+• 🌱 I’m currently trying to learn more R

-● 👀 Likes genetics
+• 👀 Likes genetics

-● 📚 UEA Biological Sciences Student
+• 📚 UEA Biological Sciences Student

-● 📫 How to reach me:
+• 📫 How to reach me: